vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 three and offering flowers, meat and wine; HV II.
 16-17 (from Bhav.
 U.).
 Krsna is represented as telling Yudhisthira that when his guru Sāndipani asked him to restore to life his dead son as the dakṣiṇā for the learning imparted to him, he contemplated on the goddess and restored life to the

 dead son.
-Sarva-vrata--worship Siva on the 13th tithi of śu. falling on
+Sarva-vrata--worship Śiva on the 13th tithi of śu. falling on

 Saturday and fast thereon; man becomes free from grave